-The portfolio manager's compensation is comprised of a base salary and a bonus, which is based on the profitability of the Adviser.
-Thus, portfolio manager compensation is aligned with the interests of the Adviser's clients, including the Funds and their investors.
+Each portfolio manager receives a fixed salary, is eligible for a bonus and a share of the profits, if any, related to his ownership interest in the Sub-Adviser.
+Thus, portfolio manager compensation is aligned with the interests of the Sub-Adviser's clients, including the Fund and its investors.

-Portfolio Manager's Ownership in the Funds
+Portfolio Manager's Ownership in the Fund